 This change of mindset and behaving is fundamentally for me a shift beyond self-preoccupation and self-reliance.
 To be stretched in willingness to love enemies and those who do evil significantly widens our circle of compassion.
 To pray for those who persecute us stretches our hearts way beyond self-regard and self-interests.
 Perhaps it is not a coincidence that Jesus’ challenge for us to be perfectly merciful is also a beckoning to receive mercy in greater fulness from God.

 Lent is a conspiracy of challenge to upgrade prayer, fasting, and almsgiving.
-Perhaps it is also a conspiracy of grace – an invitation to receive and witness to grace that is deeply humbly as well as expansively freeing.
+Perhaps it is also a conspiracy of grace – an invitation to receive and witness to grace that is deeply humbling as well as expansively freeing.

-In what ways am I challenged to receive and offer mercy these days of grace?
+In what ways am I challenged to receive and offer mercy during these days of grace?
 To whom and from whom?